 - Scootaloo is implied to be one of the more insightful characters and is definitely wiser than her big sister figure Rainbow Dash.Scootaloo: [to Apple Bloom, after she starts to think they're growing apart] Dude, we just want to have hobbies.
 What's the big deal?.

 Apple Bloom: But I don't like change.

 Scootaloo: Dude.
 Apple Bloom, life changes all the time and you just have to deal with it you know.
-I mean, if you can't cope with change, your life is just going to be a waking nightmare of constant dread, as you wonder if today is going to be the one that shatters your fragile illusion of a status quo, you'll be a nervous reclusive wreck of a person and that kind of life's not worth living.
+I mean, if you can't cope with change, your life is just going to be a waking nightmare of constant dread, as you wonder whether or not today will be the one that shatters your fragile illusion of a status quo, you'll be a reclusive nervious wreck of a person and that kind of life's not worth living.
 Also having hobbies is neat.

-Rainbow: Bra, you don't fucking get it, I've been dealing with this shit my entire life.
-When somethings been bothering you since you were a kid, it can be pretty hard to be cool with it, because it puts you back in that headspace where you were young and confused about your feelings.
+Rainbow: Brah, you don't fucking get it, I've been dealing with this shit my entire life.
+When something's been bothering you since you were a kid, it can be really hard to be cool about it, because it puts you back in that headspace from when you were young and confused about your feelings.

 Scootaloo: No man, I do get it.
-Most people have an elaborate interconnected web of bullshit with their parents and it spans a life time and I guess it's not fair for an outsider to come bursting in and making judgement, but part of becoming an adult is processing those clusterfucks of poorly defined emotion you had as a kid and dealing with them in a constructive manner.
+Most people have an elaborate interconnected web of bullshit with their parents that spans a life time and I guess it's not fair for an outsider to come bursting in and making judgements, but part of becoming an adult is processing those clusterfucks of poorly defined emotion you had as a kid and dealing with them in a constructive manner.

-Rainbow: Dude!
+Rainbow: Jesus Christ man!
 You're like twelve man, how are you saying all these psychologist words?

-Scootaloo: Because this is the part of the video where this pretensions pseudo-intellectual faggot, does the oh so deep life lesson bit, and I'm the only other character in this scene, so shut the fuck up.
+Scootaloo: Because this is the part of the video where this pretensious pseudo-intellectual faggot does the oh so deep life lesson bit, and I'm the only other character in this scene, now shut the fuck up.